caronc/apprise/packaging/man/apprise.md

     $ apprise -vv -t "School Assignment" -b "See attached" \
        --attach=Documents/FinalReport.docx

+List all of the notifications loaded:

+    $ apprise --dry-run --tag=all

+List all of the details around the current persistent storage setup:

+    $ apprise storage list

+Prune all persistent storage that has not been referenced for at least 10 days or more

+    $ apprise storage prune --storage-prune-days=10

 ## CUSTOM PLUGIN/NOTIFICATIONS
 Apprise can additionally allow you to define your own custom **schema://** entries that you can trigger on and call services you've defined.